number571/hidden-lake/README.md

 <p align="center"><img src="cmd/hls/images/hls_logger.gif" alt="hls_logger.gif"/></p>

-After such a launch, the hls.yml, hla_tcp.yml files will be created or overwritten (if it existed).
-The `settings` (hls.yml, hla_tcp.yml) and `connections` (hla_tcp.yml) fields will be substituted in it.
-When overwriting a file, only the above fields will be changed.
-The remaining fields of the `friends`, `services`, `address`, etc. type will not be overwritten.

-To communicate with other network participants, you must first obtain your public key, which was generated for the first time when launching HLS.
+To communicate with other network nodes, you must first obtain your public key, which was generated for the first time when launching HLS.
 To do this, you need to access the [HLS API](cmd/hls/README.md) at the `internal address` provided in `hls.yml`.

 ```bash
 $ curl -X GET 'http://localhost:9572/api/service/pubkey'